Overview

 This course assumes you can shoot a consistent group from a supported position.
 Now we break that comfort zone.
 Advanced Pistol Marksmanship pushes your established fundamentals into more demanding contexts — faster, farther, and under greater cognitive load.

-You'll work on your draw stroke, learn to manage the tradeoff between speed and precision consciously, engage multiple targets efficiently, and develop the mental framework that allows your skills to hold up when the pressure is real — whether on a competition stage or in a defensive situation.
+You'll work on engaging multiple targets, one-handed shooting, clearing induced misfires, performing emergency and tactical reloading procedures, timed courses of fire, consciously managing the tradeoff between speed and accuracy, and developing the mental framework that allows your skills to hold up when the pressure is real — whether on a competition stage or in a defensive situation.

 Expect a high round count, critical feedback, and measurable performance benchmarks at the end of the day.